iamnotnato/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

   * File : [5-rev_string.c](./5-rev_string.c)
     * Required : A function that reverses a string.

-> 💡**Fun Fact : “A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes.” — Quote by Helmut Jahn.**
+> 💬 *Quote : “A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes.” — Helmut Jahn.*
 <br>

 * **6. Half the lies they tell about me aren't true**
   * File : [6-puts2.c](./6-puts2.c)
     * Required : A function that prints every other character of a string, starting with the first character, followed by a new line.

-> 💡**Fun Fact : "Half the lies they tell about me aren't true." - Quote by Yogi Berra**
+> 💬 *Quote : "Half the lies they tell about me aren't true." - Yogi Berra*
 <br>

 * **7. Winning is only half of it.
 Having fun is the other half**